EthamQ/doodle_clone_2018/server/README.md

 }

 ##############################################
-7. Update dates of an event if you are the creator router.post('/date/update/:creatorUUID', dateLogic.updateExistingDate);
+7. Add dates to an event if you are the creator router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);

 Expected data in the url:
-/:creatorUUID:
+/:adminUUID:
 the uuid of the creator, so only he can update those values

 Expected data in the post request:
 {
-	"dateId": string,
-	"date":{
+	"datesToAdd":[
-		"date": string,
+        "date": number,
-		"timeFrom": string,
+        "timeFrom": number,
-		"timeTo": string
+        "timeTo": number
+    ]
 }
-}

 ##############################################
-8. Delete a date with its dateId of an event if you are the creator router.post('/date/delete/:creatorUUID', dateLogic.deleteDatesFromEvent);
+8. Delete a date of an event if you are the creator router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);

 Expected data in the url:
-/:creatorUUID:
+/:adminUUID:
 the uuid of the creator, so only he can update those values

-Expected data in the post request:
+Expected data in the post request (the indexes of the dates you want to delete int the date array of an event):
 {
-	"dateId": string
+	"indexesToDelete": [
+        boolean
+    ]
 }

 ##############################################